IT20011970/TeaBot-Documents/README.md

 # TangiGuru-Research-Docs
-This repository contains all the documentation materials related to TangiGuru: A Tangible E-Learning Solution for Early Childhood Development
+This repository contains all the documentation materials related to TeaBot: A liquid fertilizer robot for tea plantations.